-With a three-decade track record in managed services, SageNet boasts a long-term customer base that includes the nation's largest retail, convenience store, quick service restaurant, utilities and energy organizations.
-SageNet manages communications at more than 430,000 endpoints.
-Headquartered in Tulsa, SageNet has regional offices in Atlanta, Toronto and Washington D.C.
+With a three-decade track record in managed services, SageNet boasts a long-term customer base that includes the nation's largest retail, healthcare, financial, utilities and energy organizations.
+SageNet manages communications at more than 220,000 endpoints.
+Headquartered in Tulsa, SageNet has regional offices in Atlanta, Chicago, Philadelphia, Toronto and Washington D.C.